Law93D/WATER-LEVEL-CONTROLLER-SYSTEM/README.md

 The console output will show the state of the system at different points, reflecting the actions taken when the sensors are energized or the stop button is pressed.

-## Running Curl Commands in the terminal for Testing the system if it is working fine
+## Running Curl Commands in the terminal for Testing the system API

 1.User Register (post): This endpoint creates a new user in your system.